Primary care COVID-19 centres

 A new website has also been launched, containing guidance for pregnant women and information on what is happening in their regional unit.

-Temporary pause of screening programmes
+Restoration and recovery of paused screening programmes

 - abdominal aortic aneurysm screening and surveillance monitoring